MicrosoftDocs/VBA-Docs/api/Project.Application.MailSystem.md

 # Application.MailSystem Method (Project)

-Returns the type of e-mail system installed on the host machine.
+Returns the type of email system installed on the host machine.

 ## Syntax